FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 ### Gno Language

-Gno.land is a blockchain that interprets the Gno (essentially Go) AST.
-Gno.land is different than any existing smart contract platform in that it inter-smart-contract (cross-realm) function calls are handled transparently.
-That is, importing and calling a function or method of another user's smart-contract application is no different than that of a library package (except that user (stateful) smart-contract applications have a path with prefix '/r/', while immutable (stateless) library packages have a path with prefix '/p/').

-**The Gno langauge extends the Go language with minimal modifications to account for untrusted external user logic.**
+**Gno is the first multi-user general-purpose programming language.**

+Gno is a minimal extension of the Go language for multi-user programming.
+Gno allows a massive number of programmers to iteratively and interactively develop a single shared program such as Gno.land.
+In other words, Go is a restricted subset of the Gno language in the single-user context.

-All of our programming languages to date make the same assumption that there is only one user -- the programmer, or program executor user.
+All of our programming languages to date are designed for a single programmer user.
+All programming languages make the same assumption that there is only one user -- the programmer, or program executor user.
 Whether written in C, C++, Python, Java, Javascript, or Go, it is assumed that all of the dependencies of the program are trusted.
-If there is a vulnerability in any of the dependencies there is a vulnerability in the program; and it is the job of the programmer or program/product manager to ensure that the overall program is free of exploits.
+If there is a vulnerability in any of the dependencies there is a vulnerability in the program; it is the job of the programmer or program/product manager to ensure that the overall program is free of exploits.

+When interacting with programs owned by another user (or process) various techniques are used such as via IPC APIs often generated by tools like Protobuf/GRPC; but such tools add extra complexity, additional surface area for exploits, additional compute complexity, and do not benefit directly from the language's native rules and type-checker--especially for inter-process passing of in-memory object references.

+#### Gno vs Existing Smart Contract Platforms

 Smart contract platforms like Ethereum allows for many users to upload their application and call other user application logic functions, but Solidity is